-Workstreams 2021-22 Outputs target local authority and Hampshire's programme manager.
-See paragraph 6 for a fuller description of the Hampshire offer DC National Transfer Scheme for Unaccompanied Asylum Seeking Children Hampshire will host a regional coordinator and placement officer to support the operation of the NTS S Sponsor: Alison Smailes on behalf of Steve pocker (Hampshire) Hampshire will host and manage this post within current placement commissioning arrangements - the manager will be recruited/seconded to develop and lead the project in liaison with the strategic migration partnership.
-The post will be supported by a placement officer who will develop capacity across the region to identify and make UASC placements DI A Optional Activities: funding (at least in part) appli See line 11 6.
+Workstreams 2021-22 Outputs Workstreams 2021-22 Outputs target local authority and Hampshire's programme manager.
+See paragraph 6 for a fuller description of the Hampshire offer 5.
+National Transfer Scheme for Unaccompanied Asylum Seeking Children Hampshire will host a regional coordinator and placement officer to support the operation of the NTS Hampshire will host and manage this post within current placement commissioning arrangements - the manager will be recruited/seconded to develop and lead the project in liaison with the strategic migration partnership.
+The post will be supported by a placement officer DCS Sponsor: Alison Smailes on behalf of Steve Crocker (Hampshire) who will develop capacity across the region to identify and make UASC placements BUA Ontional Astivition founded (at least in year) from See line 11 RIIA Optional Activities: funded (at least in part) from 6.
 Workforce matters; recruitment and retention; agency.
-Complete review of the regional Memorandum of Co-operation (MoC) on agency staff with the DCS Group and consider appropriate next steps S Sponsor: Mac Heath (Milton Keynes) Work is underway to review the MoC.
+Complete review of the regional Memorandum of Co-operation (MoC) on agency staff with the DCS Group and consider appropriate next steps DCS Sponsor: Mac Heath (Milton Keynes) Work is underway to review the MoC.
 This will be reporting to the DCS group in September 2021.
 The programme for work will depend on decisions made at this meeting.
-The options include: Setting up of a project to refresh the terms of the MoC and also each authority's commitment to it Ending of the MoC arrangement Limited revision of the current MoC arrangement Investigation of the Connect 2 wholly owned agency being developed in Kent and Hampshire Development of a regional recruitment website The Social Work Health Check Benchmarking tool continues to be available for all SE authorities The programme will be delivered on our behalf by The Staff College and include capacity to identify and recruit course delegates as well as deliver the courses.
-Take Your Place - our future leaders' programme We will continue to develop the Take Your Place programme following soft launch in 2020/21 The programme will include Black and Asian Leaders and Women in Leadership courses and be aimed at future leaders at a range of management levels to complement the national aspiring DCS programme.
-DC S Sponsor: Alison Jeffery (East Sussex) As the impact of Covid19 starts to reduce we will roll out other planned elements of the programme (likely to include core leadership skills module, shadowing opportunities and first annual conference).
+The options include: a) Setting up of a project to refresh the terms of the MoC and also each authority's commitment to it b) Ending of the MoC arrangement c) Limited revision of the current MoC arrangement d) Investigation of the Connect 2 wholly owned agency being developed in Kent and Hampshire e) Development of a regional recruitment website The Social Work Health Check Benchmarking tool continues to be available for all SE authorities The programme will be delivered on our behalf by The Staff College and include capacity to identify and recruit course delegates as well as deliver the 7.
+Take Your Place - our future leaders' programme We will continue to develop the Take Your Place programme following soft launch in 2020/21 The programme will include Black and Asian Leaders and Women in Leadership courses and be aimed at future leaders at a range of management levels to complement the national aspiring DCS DCS Sponsor: Alison Jeffery (East Sussex) programme.
+As the impact of Covid19 starts to reduce we will roll out other planned elements of the programme (likely to include core leadership skills module, shadowing opportunities and first annual conference).
 8. Placement Sufficiency - collaborate to improve commissioning and provision for young people with complex needs.
-To combine the DfE grant provided for the second phase of the project (£128,600 to July 2021) with a further £60,000 from the RRF project to work with To complete the outputs of the DfE's £128,600 phase 2 grant from the "Improving Commissioning and Sufficiency Planning to Increase Stability and Permanence for Looked After Children - Seed- Funding Opportunity"
+To complete the outputs of the DfE's £128,600 phase 2 grant from the "Improving Commissioning and Sufficiency Planning to Increase Stability and Permanence for Looked After Children - Seed-Funding Opportunity"